UltraEngine/Documentation/CPP/Process_Close.md

 ## Remarks ##

-To avoid forcefully terminating a running process call [Process::Wait](Process_Wait.md) instead of this method, or wait for [Process::GetStatus](Process_GetStatus.md) to return PROCESS_FINISHED.
+To avoid forcefully terminating a running process call the [Process::Wait](Process_Wait.md) method instead of this method, or wait for [Process::GetStatus](Process_GetStatus.md) to return PROCESS_FINISHED before calling this method.

 ## Example ##